 Finances.
 If you manage your blood sugar, you may spend less on medical care.

 Two types of exercise help your body use blood sugar.
 Experts advise both types of exercise for people with diabetes:

 Aerobic exercise.
 This is a rhythmic, repeated, continued movement of large muscle groups for at least 10 minutes at a time.
 Examples include walking, bicycling, jogging, swimming, water aerobics, and many sports.

 Your main goal is to become more active.
 Even a little bit helps.
 Choose an activity that you like.
 Walking is one great form of exercise that everyone can do.
 Talk to your doctor about any limits you may have before starting with an exercise program.
-Then aim for 30 minutes of activity most days of the week.
+Then aim for 40 minutes of moderate to high intensity physical activity on at least 3 to 4 days each week.

 Being more active doesn’t have to be hard work.
 Try these to get more activity into your day: